08 Jun The countdown to IFRS 9 – are you ready?

 Preparing for the long term

 Banks should see the implementation of IFRS 9 as a part of a larger set of regulatory and accounting requirements, including stress testing, BCBS 239 and regulatory capital calculations, leading them to re-engineer their data processes and technology infrastructures.
-To find out how AxiomSL can help, get in touch today.
+Click here to find out how AxiomSL can help.